 Course:

 Instructor:

 Date of Field Trip:

 Destination:

-Гime of Departure: Time of Return:
+Time of Departure: Time o of Return:

-must receive prior authorization by the ment Coordinator/Director.
-All proposed field trips Department Coordinator/Director.
-All sessions of classrooms at the scheduled times unless exceptions
+trips must receive pri or authorization by the Departr s will meet in their assigned cla nator/Director.
+All proposed field ment Coordinator/Director.
+All ssrooms at the scheduled times

 Instructor Signature Date

-Department Coordinator/Director Sig gnature Date
+Department Coordin nator/Director Signature Date

-Vice President for Academic Affairs Date
+cademic Affairs Date